-Slipping over on floors or down stairs are common forms of accidents in the workplace and in the home.
+Slipping over on floors or downstairs are common forms of accidents in the workplace and the home.

 Slips and falls can result in serious injury.
-Prevention of such accidents is very easy with care, attention and by using easy to apply anti slip and non slip tape.
+Prevention of such accidents is very easy with care and using easy-to-apply anti-slip and non-slip tape.

 Yellow Coarse Traction Tape

-Snow, ice and mud easily clog and restrict the grip capability of most traction tapes surfaces.
-Yellow coarse traction tape is coated with a deep aluminium oxide mineral to help prevent clogging.
+Snow, ice, and mud easily clog and restrict the grip capability of most traction tape surfaces.
+Yellow coarse traction tape is coated with a deep aluminum oxide mineral to help prevent clogging.
 Ideal for use in ski resorts and any area that suffers from icy or muddy conditions.

 Black Standard Anti Slip Tape

-Black standard anti slip tape is the most common and widely used of all the anti slip tapes as it is ideal for any general non slip requirement.
-This material has a permanent self adhesive, plastic base and is coated with extremely tough, diamond hard aluminium oxide.
-The anti slip capability (coefficient of friction) exceeds all legal requirements.
-It prevents slips and trips on stairs, internal walkways and external areas.
-For muddy or icy areas, a coarse tape should be used.
+Black standard anti-slip tape is the most common and widely used of all the anti-slip tapes as it is ideal for any general non-slip requirement.
+This material has a permanent self-adhesive, plastic base and is coated with extremely tough, diamond-hard aluminum oxide.
+The anti-slip capability (coefficient of friction) exceeds all legal requirements.
+It prevents slips and trips on stairs, internal walkways, and external areas.
+For muddy or icy areas, coarse tape should be used.

-Conformable anti skid tape is a must for all irregular surfaces such as diamond tread plate, 5 bar tread etc. The foil backing of conformable anti skid tape easily conforms to the peaks and valleys turning a previously slippery surface (diamond tread plate can be lethal in wet conditions) into one achieving the highest grip rating.
-Due to the nature of its purpose, conformable tape is mainly used in the form of highly visible black and yellow stripes to highlight potentially risky areas.
+Conformable anti-skid tape is a must for all irregular surfaces such as diamond tread plates, 5 bar tread, etc. The foil backing of conformable anti-skid tape easily conforms to the peaks and valleys turning a previously slippery surface (diamond tread plate can be lethal in wet conditions) into one achieving the highest grip rating.
+Due to the nature of its purpose, the conformable tape is mainly used in the form of highly visible black and yellow stripes to highlight potentially risky areas.

 Transparent Non Slip Tape

-A clear grip tape is perfect for applying when you need an unobtrusive yet extremely effective anti slip surface.
-Most grip tapes use aluminium oxide which is naturally opaque, so to produce perfect clarity, a translucent S2 coating ensures a truly transparent grip tape.
-Perfect for applications on marble, company logos (create that amazing 3D effect!), terrazzo and all aesthetically appealing areas.
+Clear grip tape is perfect for applying when you need an unobtrusive yet extremely effective anti-slip surface.
+Most grip tapes use aluminum oxide that is naturally opaque, so to produce perfect clarity, a translucent S2 coating ensures a truly transparent grip tape.
+Perfect for applications on marble, company logos (create that amazing 3D effect!), terrazzo, and all aesthetically appealing areas.

-The black and yellow hazard non slip flooring and tape has a high grip non slip surface but with high visibility stripes.
-Great for applying onto RVs, trucks, nosings and all safety critical areas.
-It can often be obtained in different shapes and sizes for should there be a special requirement.
+The black and yellow hazard non-slip flooring and tape has a high grip non-slip surface but with high visibility stripes.
+Great for applying onto RVs, trucks, nosings, and all safety critical areas.
+It can often be obtained in different shapes and sizes should there be a special requirement.

 Glow In The Dark Plain Colour Anti Skid Tape

-Photoluminescent anti slip tape combines a high grip surface yet also possesses a bright glow in the dark capability.
-The photoluminescent anti skid tape is charged by natural or incandescent lights; they store the energy and slowly release it when the lighting dims.
-Ideal for stair nosings, walkways and other potentially hazardous areas, will emit a glow in time of power failure.
-A must for any organization which wants to fulfil all requirements, this material does not contain any radioactive materials.
+Photoluminescent anti-slip tape combines a high grip surface yet also possesses a bright glow in the dark capability.
+The photoluminescent anti-skid tape is charged by natural or incandescent lights; they store the energy and slowly release it when the lighting dims.
+Ideal for stair nosings, walkways, and other potentially hazardous areas, will emit a glow in time of power failure.
+A must for any organization which wants to fulfill all requirements, this material does not contain any radioactive materials.